project-oak/oak/docs/programming-oak.md

 responses &ndash; so the new Node has a way of _sending_ externally, as well as receiving.

-For nodes that communicate by exchanging messages that are serialized protocol buffer messages, the Oak SDK allows encoding channel handles into protobuf
+For Nodes that communicate by exchanging messages that are serialized protocol buffer messages, the Oak SDK allows encoding channel handles into protobuf
 messages: